Cornutum/tcases/README.md

 ## What's New? ##

-  * The latest version (Tcases 1.5.0) is now available at the Maven Central Repository.
+  * The latest version (Tcases 1.5.1) is now available at the Maven Central Repository.
 See [HowToDownload](HowToDownload.md) for download instructions.

-  * Better performance: Due to an improved constraint solver, Tcases generates results much faster, even for large and complex input models that previously caused Tcases to "freeze".
-[More about the latest release...](ReleaseNotes.md)
+  * HTML test case reports: Tcases output is often used to guide manual testing.
+But let's face it -- reading XML is not a lot of fun.
+So now you can ask Tcases to produce test case definitions in the form of an [HTML report](http://www.cornutum.org/tcases/docs/Tcases-Guide.htm#html).

   * Subscribe to the [Tcases Forum](https://groups.google.com/d/forum/tcases) group to get notifications and share experiences with other Tcases users.